Music and Memory

 Another way to tap into the power is to play a specific song in the background while you study.
 All you need to do is sing that song to yourself later.
 You’re basically using your memory’s ability to associate with music purposefully and directly.

-Music and Combating Memory Loss
+Music and Memory Loss

 Unfortunately, there is no cure for memory loss or related illnesses like Alzheimer’s.
 However, music can help.
 These afflictions significantly impact sufferers’ memories and often interfere with their daily lives.
 Armed with knowledge of how music enhances memory, music therapists apply this to patients with such memory loss diseases.

-While Alzheimer’s and dementia impact both short- and long-term memory, the degradation begins (and has the greatest impact on) short-term memory.
+While Alzheimer’s and dementia impact both short- and long-term memory, the degradation begins with (and has the greatest impact on) short-term memory.
 However, music stored in long-term memory is usually still accessible.

 Moreover, music can be a welcome and soothing distraction for many people living with Alzheimer’s.
 As with everyone, music helps relax and lifts spirits.
 Improving mood helps lower anxiety and depression.